I shipped these mini camping cookies to a mini camper at sleep-away summer camp. (Tips on how to ship cookies below!)

 To ship cookies, below are some tips.
 The beauty of decorated cookies is they are the perfect sweet to make ahead and ship.

 Let the cookies dry very well first, at least overnight.
+(Note, you should use royal icing, NOT buttercream frosting, which won’t dry as well.)

 Package the cookies individually in cello bags tied with ribbon or closed with tape.